SGunal/BridgeUpInternship_Website/README.md

 Selale's Goals:
 + review old coding skills
 + become comfortable with using git and github
 + gain more confidence in presenting/public speaking
-+ have fun!

 Stephanie's Goals:
-+ My first goal is to understand git-hub more better.
++ to understand github more better.
-+ Second goal is to learn how to work with terminal.
++ to learn how to work with terminal.
-+ Third goal is to be able to use this knowledge in some other place.
++ to be able to use this knowledge in some other place.

 Maya's Goals:
 +  figure out how to use GitHub successfully
 +  don't be discouraged by challenges/setbacks
 +  participate/speak up
-+  have fun!

 * 1)I want to learn more about code
 * 2)I want to know more about terminal, which code and what we can do using the terminal